joao-victor-s/Telemetry/README.md

+# Introduction

 This repository contains portions of the code for the Unicamp E-Racing telemetry system, showcasing the work done for demonstration purposes.

+In the "How It Works" folder, you'll find detailed information about the architecture.
+Feel free to explore!

 # Installing and running